phantasyy/URTServerMod/README.md

-# MinMod for UrbanTerror
+# URTServerMod for UrbanTerror
-**The mods that must not miss on any urt server; infinite Stamina, no fall damage, colours names, infinite wall jumps and hide cmds**
+**The server mod that has everything you need for a complete UrT server; infinite stamina, no fall damage, colours names, infinite wall jumps, hide chat cmds and funstuff replacement**

 ## Cvar/Usage
 It contains all the original cvars and 5 more for control the mods added.
 All mods are enabled by default you can use the following commands for disable it (for enable just replace '0' with '1'):